 Medical doctor and researcher in Digital Health

-My research interests are around how digital health interventions should be developed and implemented to help consumers keep track of their own health for wellness and management of chronic conditions, and how health professionals can make use of technologies to partner more effectively with consumers and make better shared decisions.
+My research interests are around how digital health interventions should be developed and implemented in community health interventions, to help consumers keep track of their own health for wellness and management of chronic conditions, and to enable meaningful partnership between health professionals and consumers.

 Health informatician and Engineer